Deutsche Mark: Before 1871

 A mark had been the currency of Germany since its original unification in 1871.
 Before that time, the different German states issued a variety of different currencies, the most common being the North German thaler and the South German gulden.
-By 1857 though both currencies have been linked to the Vereinsthaler, a silver coin containing 16 2/3 grams of pure silver.
+By 1857, both currencies were linked to the Vereinsthaler, a silver coin containing 16 2/3 grams of pure silver.
 Although the German gold mark was based on gold rather than silver (at 2.79 marks per gram of fine gold), a fixed exchange rate between the Vereinsthaler and the mark of 3 marks = 1 Vereinsthaler was used for the conversion.

 1873–1948

 The first mark, known as the Goldmark, was introduced in 1873.
 With the outbreak of World War I, the mark was taken off the gold standard.
 The currency thus became known as the Papiermark, especially as high inflation, then hyperinflation occurred and the currency became exclusively made up of paper money.
-The Papiermark was replaced by the Rentenmark (RM) from November 15, 1923, and the Reichsmark (ℛℳ) in 1924.
+The Papiermark was replaced by the Rentenmark (RM) from 15 November 1923, and the Reichsmark (ℛ︁ℳ︁) in 1924.